Community-Based Fact-Checking on Twitter's Birdwatch Platform

-\textbf{Content characteristics: } The complementary cumulative distribution functions (CCDFs) in Fig.~\ref{fig:ccdf_notes_content} visualize how Birdwatch notes for misleading vs. not misleading tweets differ in terms of their content characteristics.
-We find that Birdwatch notes reporting misleading tweets embed a higher proportion of negative emotions than tweets reported as being not misleading.
-For tweets reported as being misleading, authors of Birdwatch notes also use slightly less complex language and tend to write longer text explanations.
+\textbf{Content characteristics:} The complementary cumulative distribution functions (CCDFs) in Fig.~\ref{fig:ccdf_notes_content} visualize how Birdwatch notes for misleading vs. not misleading tweets differ in terms of their content characteristics.
+We find that Birdwatch notes reporting misleading tweets use similarly complex language but embed a higher proportion of negative emotions than tweets reported as being not misleading.
+For tweets reported as being misleading, authors of Birdwatch notes also tend to write longer text explanations.